 Where to buy concrete breeze blocks in New York, New England and the Northeast?
-Because of my big story, I got an email and called back and voila: Dagostino Building Blocks of Schenectady, New York — just northwest of Albany — sells at least six designs of breeze blocks!
+Because of my big story on where to buy breeze blocks, I got an email and called back and voila: Dagostino Building Blocks of Schenectady, New York — just northwest of Albany — sells at least six designs of breeze blocks!
 Great news for breeze block hunters on the East Coast, where there are only a few suppliers!

 Ken Dagostino Sr., a company co-owner, is the one who found and emailed me, and I then called him right back, I had so many questions.
 It was so much fun to talk to him.
 Like me, he seemed to be both amused and happy about the resurgence in the popularity of breeze blocks.
 Yes, breeze blocks came — then they went — and now they are back again!
 And he still has the forms to make them!
 I believe the story is: The forms are very expensive to make.